louiskwt/lexilogic-web/README.md

 # Lexigram - Web App

 This is a web grame created for students to learn English vocabulary through mini games.
-The game will remain free to play and ads-free forever.
+The game will remain free to play and ad-free forever.

 It can be accessed [here](https://lexigramapp.com)